CashMax Title & Loan logo

 Visit CashMax Title & Loan

-Doctor's Verdict on CashMax Title & Loan
+Research Note on CashMax Title & Loan

-CashMax is best suited for Texas residents facing an immediate cash shortfall who cannot access a bank loan, credit union PAL, or employer advance.
+CashMax is best suited for Texas residents facing an short-term cash access shortfall who cannot access a bank loan, credit union PAL, or employer advance.
 The 15-minute in-store funding and 35+ locations make it genuinely accessible.
 The primary caveat is cost: payday and title loans in Texas carry some of the highest rates in the country, and CashMax publishes no rate information — borrowers must ask directly before committing.

 • Texas residents who need cash same-day and have no bank or credit union alternative